hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ### Partitioned edge

-A partitiond edge sends each item to the one processor responsible for the item's partition ID.
+A partitioned edge sends each item to the one processor responsible for the item's partition ID.
 On a distributed edge, this processor will be unique across the whole cluster.
 On a local edge, each member will have its own processor for each partition ID.